 Technically, moonshine can be distilled to about 95 percent alcohol, but that's probably not anything you want to drink, at least not too often.
 Everclear, the pure grain alcohol, is sold as a 190 proof/95 percent ABV (alcohol by volume).
 In fact, if you see a moonshine labeled as a "neutral spirit," it's closer to Everclear than whiskey.

 In the United States, corn whiskey must be distilled to no more than 80 percent ABV (160 proof) and bottled at no more than 62.5 percent.
 The final product is usually bottled at around 50 percent, though you may find some a little lower and some a little higher.

-Today, moonshiners can test the alcohol content with a hydrometer, which measures the density of a liquid in relation to water, allowing distillers to determine both the potential alcohol content and the actual alcohol content.
+Today, moonshiners can test the alcohol content with a proofing hydrometer, which measures the density of a liquid in relation to the density of water, allowing distillers to determine both the potential amount of alcohol content and the actual alcohol content.
 But there's another way to go about proofing your homemade moonshine.
 (Note: Distilling moonshine without permits is still illegal, so don't try moonshining at home, please even if you live in Appalachia)

 Experienced Appalachian moonshiners use something called the Shake Test to proof moonshine.
 They'd put some of the distilled liquid in a mason jar and shake it.
 If they saw large bubbles that dissolved quickly, it meant that the shine had a high alcohol content.
 If the liquid had smaller bubbles that moved more slowly, the moonshine had a low alcohol content.